Teknost/MinusOne/README.md

-MinusOne: Inkscape G-Code output for using your 3D printer as a 2D plotter or drag knife
+MinusOne: Use your 3D printer as a 2D plotter or drag knife!
 ===========================================

 Summary